 \subsubsection{Tropical Cyclone case study}

-Downscaling typhoons (i.e. tropical cyclones) is especially complicated.
-The average radius of maximum winds of a tropical cyclone is less than 100km, and at 25km resolution of the input data tropical cyclones are only partially resolved, resulting in cyclonic structures that are too wide and too weak compared with high resolution models or observations \cite{bian2021well}.
-A useful downscaling model must simultaneously correct their size and intensity in addition to generating appropriate fine-scale structure.
+Downscaling typhoons (i.e., tropical cyclones) is especially complicated, helpfully revealing the limitations of CorrDiff for representing extreme events.
+Not only are typhoons extremely rare in our training data, but the average radius of maximum winds of a tropical cyclone is less than 100km such that at the 25km resolution of our input data tropical cyclones are only partially resolved.
+This leads to a cyclonic structures that are too wide in horizontal extent and too weak in wind intensity compared with high-resolution models or observations \cite{bian2021well}.
+A useful downscaling model should simultaneously correct their size and intensity in addition to generating appropriate fine-scale structure.